XMR Squad & Armada Collective Launching RDoS Attacks (DDoS for Ransom)

-RDoS campaigns can be financially rewarding to a cyber-criminal who enjoys making large amounts of money for little to no investment.
+RDoS attacks can be financially rewarding to a cyber-criminal who enjoys making large amounts of money for little to no investment.
 Because of this, many hacking groups now imitate this model and spam similar ransom threats using other group names, with no intention of launching an attack.

 The main reason for concern with the recent campaign is the pattern of not following through with an attack has been broken.
 The Armada Collective has recently demonstrated that its threats are serious by launching sample attacks and following through with the original threat.
 This demonstrates a shift in the RDoS threat landscape.
 Companies targeted should take these threats seriously as the group claiming to be the Armada Collective is launching attacks again.

 - Financial Services in Central Europe (Crypto Currencies)